How to Apply

 Contacting staff is not the same as being appointed a supervisor.
 The decision regarding supervision and associate supervision is made by the department, taking into account workloads and the existing number of students that staff member may have.
 Your initial approach will be in terms of advice only.
 This advice can assist in achieving that 'fit' mentioned above.
 If you approach a member of staff regarding a proposal that is clearly not in their area of expertise please do not be offended if they decline to comment.

 Because of the amount of work involved you should be considerate in asking staff to read draft proposals.
 If you are showing your proposal to more than one member of staff, or more than one department you must explain and declare this.

-If you are having problems finding an appropriate supervisor for your project can we suggest that you consult the 'Find An Expert' Database as well as the 'Research Supervisors Connect' Database .
+If you are having problems finding an appropriate supervisor for your project can we suggest that you consult the 'Research Supervisors Connect' Database .
 The list of Postgraduate Research Contacts for each department is also useful.

 The Role of the Media and Communications Postgraduate Research Coordinator

 The Postgraduate Research Coordinator is a member of academic staff who is delegated by the Chair of Department to ensure that the Department meets its obligations to students and to administrative processes.
 This member of staff is your contact with the department, and is available to give administrative and academic advice on how to handle your candidature.
 Please ask for assistance on matters that cannot be dealt with by your supervisor.
 For applicants they are an important point of contact with the department.
 For current research students they are a point of contact for matters to do with annual reviews, submission and policy.

 Note that all forms requiring Chair of Department signature can usually be signed by the coordinator, who is the Chair's representative.